 - If independent students or families are not able to obtain an IRS Verification of Non-Filing (VFN) document through the IRS, the individual is permitted to submit a signed statement that certifies that the individual:

 - Has attempt to obtain the VNF from the IRS or other tax authorities and was unable to obtain the required documentation; and

 - Has not file and is not required to file a 2018 income return, and a listing of the sources of income earned by the individual and the amount of income from each source; and

 - A copy of IRS Form W-2 , or other equivalent document, for each source of 2019 employee income received by the individual

 - Dependent students who did not file an IRS 1040, 1040-A, or 1040-EZ in 2019 are not required to provide documentation of their tax filing status other than by checking the appropriate box on the Verification Worksheet.

 - If there is conflicting information, this may require additional information about assets or marital status.

 - All applicants are required to be a U.S. citizen or eligible non-citizen to be considered for financial aid.
 If your status is not confirmed by the Social Security Administration (SSA) and/or the United States Citizenship and Immigration Services (USCIS), you will be required to bring your original documentation of your citizen or eligible non-citizen status to campus so the original can be copied by one of the university staff at the Enrollment Services counter or by the Office of Financial Aid & Scholarships.
+Due to the Office of Financial Aid and Scholarships office being currently closed, a student can provide a photo copied version along with our Citizenship document.
 Documentation will be reviewed by a financial aid officer to determine if the submitted document satisfies the requirement.